 Robust piezo actuators and sensitive electronics replace batteriesKarlsruhe, )

 Piezoelements convert the kinetic energy from vibrations or shocks in the surrounding environment into electrical energy, and when equipped with the appropriate electronics they can create an autonomous system.

 The robust DuraAct piezo actuators from PI Ceramic (PIC) are laminated in plastic and particularly well suited to energy harvesting.
 They are simple to handle and can even utilize displacements up to the millimeter range.
 What's more, they are particularly reliable and durable.

 PIC also provides matching transducer and storage electronics as initial prototypes.
 The unit is small and can therefore be used almost anywhere, with very low intrinsic power consumption.
 Smaller dimensions in chip-size are currently being investigated.

 The energy harvesting system operates over a large frequency range from a few hertz to several thousand hertz.
 For short periods of time it achieves a power output up to the milliwatt range, which can be supplied at a stable output voltage of between 1.8 and 5 V. This is sufficient to operate many commercial electronic circuits and systems.

-PI Ceramic (PIC) is one of the world's leading companies in the field of piezo ceramics.
+Since 1992, PI Ceramic (PIC) has been developing and manufacturing piezo ceramic materials and components for standard and OEM solutions: piezo components, ultrasonic transducers, actuators and system solutions.
 The PICMA® multilayer actuator technology, which received an award for its reliability, is one of many inventions of PIC.
-Since 1992, PIC has been developing and manufacturing piezo ceramic materials and components for standard and OEM solutions: piezo components, ultrasonic transducers, actuators and system solutions.
 PI Ceramic, a subsidiary of Physik Instrumente (PI), is located in the city of Lederhose, Thuringia, Germany.